 An employee has an obligation to report a work-related injury without delay.
 Immediate notification of the injury should be made to the employee's supervisor and the Office of Human Resources.
+Notification of the injury should be made to the employee's supervisor and the Office of Human Resources.
 Employees who do not properly report work related injuries to their supervisor in a timely manner may face discipline up to and including termination.
 Requirements of the law make it mandatory that employers file certain reports within seven days of the reported injury to the insurance company and the Indiana Worker's Compensation Board.
-If the employee declines the offered medical treatment, they may be asked to sign a declination form of their worker's comp rights.
+If the employee declines the offered medical treatment, they will be asked to sign a declination form of their worker's comp rights.